repositor224/SustainityAI-Web-/README.md

 CMD will then show a local host website (such as: 'Running on local URL:  http://127.0.0.1:7860')

-To end the chatbot, close the web interface.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.